 The association participates in the multi-employer defined benefit Social Housing Pension Scheme (SHPS).
-For financial years ending on or after 31 March 2019, the way in which the defined benefit pension obligation in SHPS is stated in the financial statements has changed.
-Previously there has been insufficient information available to account for these obligations on a defined benefit basis (i.e. stating assets and obligations).
-As a result, and as required by FRS 102, the obligation has been accounted for by stating the present value of agreed future deficit repayment contributions.
+The defined benefit pension obligation has been accounted for by stating the present value of agreed future deficit repayment contributions.
 For financial years ending on or after 31 March 2019 sufficient information is available to account for the obligations on a defined benefit basis.